The Kyoto Omiya Imperial Palace/The Sento Imperial Palace

 - Seikatei

-- Seikatei is a shingle-roofed tea pavilion situated in the south end of the South Pond.
-The name of “Seikatei” is derived from a poem written by a Chinese famous poet, Li Bo of Tang dynasty.
+- The Seikatei is a shingle-roofed tea pavilion situated in the south end of the South Pond.
+The name of “Seikatei” is derived from a poem written by a Chinese prominent poet, Li Bo of Tang dynasty.

 |